John Langley: Other work

 Among Langley's credits are Who Murdered JFK, an examination of the John F. Kennedy assassination; and Terrorism: Target U.S.A.
 (1989), an early warning of the coming problems with terrorism in the United States as well as across the world.
 Langley's credits also include various network, cable and syndicated TV shows, including the television series Code 3, Anatomy of Crime, Video Justice, and Cop Files.

 He also produced various independent films and directed film and documentary film, including the Dolph Lundgren workout video Maximum Potential, Dogwatch, Tiptoes and Wildside.

 Langley also produced a television series called Inside American Jail for TruTV with his son Morgan.
 In an innovative move, the show was also sold to and airs as Jail on MyNetworkTV.
 Jail is also an unscripted series following corrections officers as they process suspects through city and county jails.
 Morgan Langley is credited as co-creator of the new series, which incorporates the video verite style of Cops.
 Father and son then produced Las Vegas Jailhouse as yet another examination of crime and the justice system in America.

 Langley was a producer of Antoine Fuqua's Brooklyn's Finest, which was screened at the Sundance Film Festival in January 2009.

 During the 2010/2011 television season, Langley was also responsible for the following series running concurrently: Cops, Jail, Las Vegas Jailhouse, Street Patrol and Vegas Strip.
 More recent TV shows include Road Warriors on Spike.

 Langley also produced Undercover Stings for Spike.

 Langley also started his own off-road race team known as COPS racing team.
 Langley was active in Southern Nevada Off Road Enthusiasts and SCORE International.

 He won the 2017 Baja 1000 in the Spec Trophy Truck class.

 Death

-Langley died of a heart attack on June 26, 2021, at the age of 78, while competing in the coast-to-coast Ensenada to San Felipe 250 off-road race in Baja California, Mexico.
+On June 26, 2021, Langley died of a heart attack while competing in the coast-to-coast Ensenada to San Felipe 250 off-road race in Baja California, Mexico.
+He was 78 years old.

+The 35th season premiere of Cops, released on April 7, 2023, was dedicated to him.